saket13/saket13/README.md

 <p>
   <img src="https://raw.githubusercontent.com/saket13/saket13/master/Profile_pic.jpg" width="250" align="right">

 - 👨🏻‍💻 I’m currently in my Pre-Final year.
-This Summer'21, I'm working at <a href=https://houzen.co.uk target="blank">houzen</a> as SWE Intern
+This Summer'21, I'm working at <a href=https://houzen.co.uk target="blank">houzen</a> as Software Engineer Intern.

 - 💬 Ask me about my internships, the dual degree program, my projects, or anything else!
 If you'd like to hop on a call, feel free to drop me a mail.